 What the critics are saying about Doctor Sleep

 For the most part, critics’ reaction to Doctor Sleep has been mixed, but most lean toward the positive end.
 The film currently holds a score of 82% on Rotten Tomatoes, which means it’s “Certified Fresh”.
 If you like to look at RT before spending cash at the theater, it’ll definitely be worth it.

 Critics largely agree Doctor Sleep is not The Shining, but its own thing.
-While it may not produce the same terror of its predecessor, it does offer a more contemplative chillfest.
-Danny is profoundly scarred and affected by what happened to him as a child; there is a kind of horror in surviving such.
+While it may not produce the same terror of its predecessor, it does offer more contemplative scares.
+Danny is profoundly scarred & affected by what happened to him as a child; there is a kind of horror in surviving such.

 —Owen Gleiberman, Variety